-Many people install anti-water damage devices within their home to help prevent a water disaster.
+Many people tend to install anti-water disaster devices within their home or call in experts to help prevent a water damage.
 Bloomberg’s article, “The Property Damage You’re Most Likely to Suffer,” lists three main types of devices that homeowners can choose from:

 - Device sensors: installed near water-using appliances, these devices are triggered by water near them, and they will sound an alarm.

 - Centralized system: attached to the home’s main water line, these devices monitor the amount of water flowing into the home, triggering the main water shut-off valve if necessary.

 - Combination system: this system can sense when water is near it as well as control the home’s water shut-off valve.